Billy Deans (diver)

 "Captain" Billy Deans is a pioneering wreck and technical diver.
 "Captain" is the nickname which is widely applied to Billy Deans, however he is a US Coast Guard-rated captain up to 100 tons.

+Career

 Deans is a former member of the board of directors of International Association of Nitrox and Technical Divers (IANTD).
 He was an instructor for the United States Army Corps of Engineers, and taught Special forces divers for the United States Army and the United States Navy.
 He is also a Professional Association of Diving Instructors (PADI) and National Association of Underwater Instructors (NAUI) recreational diving instructor.